peterfarrar/principles-of-management-notes/notes_ch_05.md

 2. What are some specific ethical business practices other countries (besides the United States) and regional governing bodies (such as the European Union) practice and demonstrate with regard to the environment and competition?
 no idea

-## 5.8 Emerging Trands in Thics, CSR, and Compliance
+## 5.8 Emerging Trends in Ethics, CSR, and Compliance
 Identify forecasts about contemporary ethical and corporate social responsibility issues.

 1. #MeToo: People are speaking out about harassment and it is damaging to reputations.
 Create a corporate culture that encourages employees to speak up when they feel harassed and resolve conflicts as early as possible.